Bachelor in Health Care Admin Programs in New Mexico

 Working With Your Bachelor’s in Health Administration in New Mexico

 You may want to explore your employment opportunities as you near the end of your degree program.
-Through 2022, job openings for medical managers are expected to increase by 18% (O*Net, 2012).
-Medical managers in New Mexico earn an average salary of $88,600 per year (O*Net, 2013).
+Job openings for medical managers are projected to increase by 15% between 2018 and 2028.
+Medical managers in New Mexico earn an average salary of $128,250 per year.

 If you want to use your leadership skills in an exciting new way, contact the schools listed below to learn more about health care administration programs in New Mexico.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the New Mexico Department of Workforce Solutions and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.

 - New Hampshire

 - New Mexico

 - New York